What is Siteimprove?

 - Select the login link.

 - Login with your login name and the password you received by email from Siteimprove.
-Siteimprove login does not use your wustl key.
+Siteimprove login does not use your WashU Key.

 - From the list of available sites, select your department site.

-- In the top left-hand corner is a dropdown with available categories: Quality Assurance, Accessibility, Analytics, Policy, Reports and Settings.
+- In the top left-hand corner is a dropdown with available categories: Quality Assurance, Accessibility, and Policy.
 Select the appropriate category.

 Please remember that to use the CMS feature of Siteimprove that helps you to link directly to your errors, you must also be signed into your department site on the same browser.